A website’s forms sit at the foundation of many different digital marketing strategies.

 Combine first and last name, make phone number one field, or break your form into two steps if you must ask for a large amount of information.
 Fatigue can easily set in with visitors if you ask too much of them with no positive result, even if that result is seeing a second form step appear.

-Even small changes to simplify things can make your landing page experience much more enjoyable and effective.
+Even small changes to simplify things can make much more enjoyable and effective.

 Make your form easy to complete

 When possible, choose radio buttons over dropdowns, avoid birthday calendar selectors, and make required fields obvious.

 You don’t want visitors who intend to to leave frustrated because they missed a field or didn’t know a selection was required.